 Do Granite Countertops Need Sealing?

 There are some contractors who will tell you that granite absolutely needs to be sealed, while others will tell you “not so fast.”
 Granite is naturally a very hard stone, so it can withstand a lot of what you throw at it (and on it).
-However, that does not mean it is impervious to damages over time.
+However, that does not mean it is impervious to damage over time.
 In fact, when some counters are left unsealed, any acidic substance, like tomato juice, will soak into the stone and cause it to deteriorate gradually.

 Etching can also occur if you are not careful.
 Etching, or small scratches, happens when granite and other natural stone is exposed to chemical agents or even things like lemon juice or vinegar.
 The stone starts to lose some of its natural resilience, absorbing the liquid and staining.